All About Wildebeest Migration in Africa

 May

-The Wagons herd roll towards the north!
+The Wagons herd roll towards the north in May!
 The massed herds are on the go, huge columns of up to 40 kilometers (25 miles) in length can sometimes be seen as the wildebeest funnel up into the central Serengeti.
 Everyone’s moving a little quicker now that the calves are stronger.
 Also due to rain and water, the herds seem to move faster north as the rain falls around the northern region.

 June